jmonto55/book-an-appointment-frontend/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 # <b>Getting Started</b><a name="getting-started"></a>
-To get a local copy up and running follow these simple example steps:
+To get a local copy up and running follow these simple example steps, you'll need both repositories, front and back end.

 ## <b>Setup</b>
-Clone this repository to your desired folder:
+Clone these repositories to your desired folder:

 `
 cd book-an-appointment